vsespb/git-incremental-backup/README.md

 git-incremental-backup
 ======================

-Incremental backup Git repo to a git bundles, include all branches
+Incremental backup Git repo to a git bundles, including all branches.

-## Alpha version.
-But seems it work (there are tests).
+## Alpha version yet.
+But seems it works (there are tests).